RanvierMUD/ranviermud/docs/extending/areas/quests.md

 * optionally removes the items from the players inventory on completion
 * Rewards the player with some configurable amount of experience on completion

-First we will create a new bundle called `core-quests`, we'll use this bundle as a library for all of our quest types.
+First we will create a new bundle called `ranvier-quests`, we'll use this bundle as a library for all of our quest types.
 And we'll create a file under this bundle in `lib/FetchQuest.js`.
 So you should have a directory structure that looks like this:

 ```
 bundles/
-  core-quests/
+  ranvier-quests/
     lib/
       FetchQuest.js
 ```